Presented to: 36th International Congress on Alcohol and Drug Dependence Glasgow August 19, 1992

 In June 1992 Maynard of the Centre of Health Economics in York published a report entitled “A Health Strategy for Alcohol.
-Setting Targets and Chosing Policies”.
-In this report he stated “that District and Regional health Authorities have an important role in assessing the need for services and the work of Rush (1990) in Ontario provides a useful model”.
+Setting Targets and Choosing Policies”.
+In this report, he stated, “that District and Regional health Authorities have an important role in assessing the need for services and the work of Rush (1990) in Ontario provides a useful model”.

 The government’s policy is that- the development of services for alcohol misusers is to be taken forward in the context of the NHS and Community Care Act 1990.
 Health Authorities in England and Wales and Health Boards in Scotland will decide upon the health care services that are to be made available for alcohol misusers in their areas, and either provide these services or arrange to purchase them from a range of providers including private and voluntary bodies.
 The local authorities will assume responsibility for the planning and purchasing of social care facilities for alcohol misusers.

 Under these new health reforms, the government have stated that they wish to see a flourishing independent sector.
 It, therefore, follows that the independent sector should receive an economic rate for health care, since charging and remuneration at economic rates, which include capital charges, have become essential components of the NHS internal market.

 Having established government policy and also the number of people in Scotland who are “in need” i.e number of heavy, problem and dependent drinkers] we can accordingly apply Rush’s system as recommended by Professor Maynard to estimate treatment services for each Health Board area in Scotland.
 In this way, we can gauge the ideal service provision in Scotland.